butaca/covid19uy.com/content/_index.en.md

 * Daily hospitalizations
 * Comparison of total cases, active cases, recovered cases and deaths

-If you don't want to appear in these charts, **stay at home**.
-If you don't want your loved ones to appear in these charts, **stay at home**.
-If you don't want innocent people to appear in these charts, **stay at home**.
+If you don't want to appear in these charts, **stay home**.
+If you don't want your loved ones to appear in these charts, **stay home**.
+If you don't want innocent people to appear in these charts, **stay home**.

-👉 **Stay at home _when possible_**.
+👉 **Stay home _when possible_**.
 Obviously some of us have to go out to work because we cannot do it remotely and all of us at some point need to go out, due to a need of force majeure.
 Everything else can wait.

 **We are at war** against an invisible enemy.
 The only way to defeat it is by **working together**.
 Take care of yourself and others by informing yourself and following the official guidelines (in Uruguay): [Coronavirus National Plan][MSP_coronavirus].

-## Why stay at home?
+## Why stay home?

 * 😷 We decrease the probability of infecting ourselves and infecting others.
 * ⚠️ About 60% of people with coronaviruses show mild or no symptoms ([source][asymptomatic_cases]).